shuhari-io/shuhari-io.github.io/_posts/2014-11-18-fixing-our-development-environment.md

 Using Vagrant means that I always start my development with a clean box that is solely devoted to that project.
 I don't need to worry about alternate installations for software packages getting mixed up, or messing up my box somehow.
 If that happens, I just delete my machine and start it up again.
 Vagrant also allows anyone else that joins my project to start from an identical machine and development environment.
 While this can complicate some initial setups, it makes continued and shared development way easier.

 Unfortunately, running Vagrant on Windows with Angular proved to be a much bigger obstacle than I expected.
-The Angular setup provided in that post ***what post?*** uses [npm](https://www.npmjs.org/) to handle dependencies. npm (no you don't capitalize it, even at the beginning of a sentence) makes a few assumptions in its implementation that don't play well with the Windows file system.
+The Angular setup that I picked of from [this blog](http://www.angularonrails.com/ruby-on-rails-angularjs-single-page-application/) uses [npm](https://www.npmjs.org/) to handle dependencies. npm (no you don't capitalize it, even at the beginning of a sentence) makes a few assumptions in its implementation that don't play well with the Windows file system.

 ## Sharing Folders with a VM